Guaranteed Functional Tensor Singular Value Decomposition: Introduction

 \item \emph{Dynamic networks.} In network analysis, one often observes multiple snapshots of dynamic networks.
 The adjacency matrix in each snapshot can be stacked together into an adjacency tensor, where two tabular modes correspond to the vertices of the network, and a functional mode corresponds to time.
-The dimension of the tabular modes, i.e., number of nodes, can be as large as thousands, but the hidden community structure of the network can often be modeled by low-rankness of adjacency tensor \citep{lei2020consistent,jing2020community}. \end{itemize} Just as in the examples above, the tabular modes may be very high-dimensional.
+The dimension of the tabular modes, i.e., number of nodes, can be as large as thousands, but the hidden community structure of the network can often be modeled by low-rankness of adjacency tensor. \end{itemize} Just as in the examples above, the tabular modes may be very high-dimensional.
 The functional mode is often continuous, which is essentially infinite-dimensional.
 Therefore, dimension reduction tools are crucial for the visualization and analysis of high-dimensional tensor data with both tabular modes and functional modes.
 Various lines of methods can be applied, whereas one prominent framework is the {\it multivariate/multilevel functional principal component analysis (MFPCA)} in the functional data analysis (FDA) literature.
-A more detailed discussions on the literature of multivariate functional analysis is given in Section \ref{sec:related-work}.
 The classic MFPCA methods often focus on a moderately large number of variables and dimension reduction on the functional mode.
 The resulting number of estimated eigenfunctions is often in the same order as the number of variables, making the eigenfunctions hard to interpret when the variable mode is high-dimensional.
-Another important class of works utilize the high-order structure of the tensor data via different types of low-rank tensor decomposition models, such as (sparse) CP low-rankness \citep{anandkumar2014guaranteed,sun2017provable}, (sparse) Tucker low-rankness \citep{zhang2018tensor,zhang2019optimal-statsvd}, tensor-train \citep{oseledets2011tensor,zhou2020optimal}, or decomposable tensor covariance \citep{dawid1981some,tsiligkaridis2013covariance,zhou2014gemini}.
+In addition, most existing MFPCA frameworks focus on characterizing the covariance structure among functional variables at the population level and assuming the i.i.d. observations.
+Such assumption can be violated when dealing with heterogeneous samples.
+A more detailed discussion on the literature of multivariate functional analysis is given in Section \ref{sec:related-work}.
+Another important class of works utilizes the high-order structure of the tensor data via different types of low-rank tensor decomposition models including (sparse) CP low-rankness \citep{anandkumar2014guaranteed,sun2017provable}, (sparse) Tucker low-rankness \citep{zhang2018tensor,zhang2019optimal-statsvd}.
 While the low-rank models achieve efficient dimension reduction and are interpretable when the modes are tabular, they do not directly characterize or utilize the information included in the functional modes such as time and location.
 Therefore, new methods and theory are needed to tackle both the high-dimensional and functional aspects of functional tensor data.

 In this paper, we introduce a new framework for the dimension reduction of functional tensor data which we refer to as \emph{Functional Tensor Singular Value Decomposition} (FTSVD).
 Suppose $\bcY \in \bbR^{p_1 \times p_2 \times \cT}$ is the underlying function of interest, where $\cT \subset \bbR$ is some compact set on the real axis.
 For any fixed $(i,j)$ pair, $\bcY_{ijt}$ is a function of $t \in \cT$.
 We aim to decompose $\bcY$ into the following canonical polyadic (CP) format: